A fishing kayak with motor offers tremendous freedom and the ability to explore and traverse greater distances.

 The seats are comfortable and multiple footrests can accommodate paddlers of all shapes or sizes.

 Outside of a couple of paddle holders, you won’t find any way to install a fish finder or GPS, but for the price, it’s the cheapest hard-sided kayak I feel good about mounting an engine on.

 - Not much in the way of custom options

 - Large stern transom for mounting a kayak motor

 - Can hold up to three people

-Absolute Cheapest: Sevylor Coleman Colorado 2-Person
+Cheapest fishing kayak with motor: Sevylor Coleman Colorado 2-Person

 You won’t find a cheaper motorized fishing kayak than the Sevylor Coleman Colorado.